nuwave/lighthouse/docs/master/security/validation.md

 }
 ```

-The way how this works is that `$this->model()` looks at the field in the input that is the same as the key name,
+The way how this works is that `$this->model()` looks at the field in the input that is the same as the key name
-of the given model and will try to load in a model of based on the value of the key.
+of the given model and will try to load in a model based on the value of the key.
 In most cases, this will be `id`.